Deploying your app to a device

 - Turn on Development Mode on the test target.
 Note that for security reasons, Development Mode expires after 10 days and whenever the device is rebooted.
-For more information, see Enable Development Mode on a device or simulator.
+To enable the Development mode on your device, navigate to Settings > Security and Privacy > Development Mode.

 - Define your device as a test target, if you intend to test on a device over a Wi-Fi network (If you are testing on a device connected by USB, defining the device as a test target is unnecessary; the tools automatically detect it).
 For more information, see Set up your simulator or device as a target.